 The advantage of such a qualification is that it has been developed collaboratively with employers, professionals and institutions.
 It is vocationally relevant and designed to meet the needs of a diverse workforce.
-It is a full-time course offered in partnership with the University of Greenwich.
+It is a full-time programme offered in partnership with the University of Greenwich.

 Assessment methods are varied and include practical work, assignments, essays, presentations, reports and an exam paper for the concepts of social and emotional development module

 How to apply

 If your application is completed by the following date, it’s guaranteed to be considered:

 15 January*If you apply after this deadline, universities or colleges don’t have to consider your application if they’ve filled their spaces, so the sooner you apply, the better!

 You will need these codes when you add a choice to your application.